jadecubes/How-to-setup-nginx-mysql-php-environment/README.md

 ```

-## Here comes the most dirty part: modification to nginx.conf
+## Here Comes the Most Dirty Part: Modification to nginx.conf
 Have-to-be-modified parts from nginx.conf are listed below.
 ```sh
     server {